d4n3sh/thedaneshproject/content/posts/2007-02-01-tattoos-becoming-more-accepted-at-work.md

 Research found that 23% of college students have 1-3 tats,51% are pierced beyond the woman's ears and 36% of 18-29 year olds have tats today.
 WOW!!

-My favourite quote from the article read &#8220;Because you don't like it or it offends you or you're conservative in the workplace, I think you'll miss a whole talent pool of people who are very bright well educated, smart and free thinking.It's a shame.
+My favourite quote from the article read "Because you don't like it or it offends you or you're conservative in the workplace, I think you'll miss a whole talent pool of people who are very bright well educated, smart and free thinking.It's a shame.
 You never want to do that.
-You have to evolve.&#8221;
+You have to evolve."

-&#8220;It has to change, otherwise they're going to be out of a workforce,&#8221;
+"It has to change, otherwise they're going to be out of a workforce,"

 Read the full article at [CBS NEWS][1]